ClaireMarchal/HiCRes/README.md

 -m, --method [raw,bam,bam_fast]     The method raw starts from fastq files and output the resolution of the library versus the number of read pairs sequenced.
 The fast version of the bam option (bam_fast) is in beta mode.
 See the Fast modes section bellow for more information.

--s, --species [hg38,mm10]     The species (genome name) from which the sample comes from.
-Either hg38 for human or mm10 for mouse.
+-s, --species [hg38,mm10,TAIR10,ce10,dm3]     The species (genome name) from which the sample comes from.
+Either hg38 for human, mm10 for mouse, TAIR10 for A. thaliana, ce10 for C. elegans or dm3 for D. melanogaster.
 This is required for method raw and is ignored for method bam.

 -e, --enzyme [HindIII,MboI,Arima]     The restriction digestion method, either HindIII for HindIII digestion, MboI for MboI digestion or Arima, for the Arima kit.
 This is required for method raw and is ignored for method bam.